wdehoog/hutspot-ubports/docs/operating/page-usage.md

    * Create New Playlist
  * Click on Playlist item to select it

+### Recommended Page
+ * Page header buttons:
+   * Refresh
+   * Put current recommendations in playlist
+   * Select Genre
+ * Click on Clear icon to clear the slot
+ * Checkbox to indicate to use Atrributes or not
+ * Click on chevron to show/hide Attribute sliders
+ * Use Sliders to modify Attributes

 ### Search Page
  * Item List button on the page header opens Query History Maintenance page
  * Search Text contains your query.
 It is a combobox with a list of your last searches.